circleci/circleci-docs/jekyll/_ccie/on-prem.md

 ### No second volume for builders

-We strongly recommend using second volumes, preferrably backed by SSD disks, for running builds.
+We strongly recommend using second volumes, preferably backed by SSD disks, for running builds.
 If your cloud installation doesn't support attaching second volumes - we can use loopback devices backed by sparse files:

 ```bash
 $ sudo truncate -s 80G /tmp/sparse-file.img